86Box/86box.github.io/index.md

 <a name="downloads" />Downloads
 -------------------------------
-The latest stable version of 86Box is **v3.1**, which was released on December 23, 2021, and is available from our [GitHub repository](https://github.com/86Box/86Box/releases/tag/v3.1).
+The latest stable version of 86Box is **v3.2**, which was released on February 16, 2022, and is available from our [GitHub repository](https://github.com/86Box/86Box/releases/tag/v3.2).

-We also offer [nightly builds](https://github.com/86Box/86Box#automatic-builds), which are built from the latest source code, but may not be as stable and/or optimized as stable builds.
+We also offer [nightly builds](https://ci.86box.net/job/86Box), which are built from the latest source code, but may not be as stable and/or optimized as stable builds.

 System requirements and recommendations
 ---------------------------------------
 * Intel Core 2 or AMD Athlon 64 processor
-* Windows 7 Service Pack 1, Windows 8.1 or Windows 10
+* Windows version: Windows 7 Service Pack 1, Windows 8.1 or Windows 10
+* Linux version: Ubuntu 16.04, Debian 9.0 or other distributions from 2016 onwards
 * 4 GB of RAM

 Performance may vary depending on both host and guest configuration.
 Most emulation logic is executed in a single thread; therefore, systems with better IPC (instructions per clock) generally should be able to emulate higher clock speeds.